 Most of us are familiar with the limescale build up that can occur in a kettle.
 Over time, similar looking deposits build up on our teeth.
-These are known as tartar or plaque, a film like substance infested with bacteria and can be removed by dental cleaning, also referred to as scaling.
+These are known as tartar or calculus, a mineral scale like substance infested with bacteria that can be removed by dental cleaning, also referred to as scaling.

-While the calcium is good for us, an unchecked build up of tartar and plaque on our teeth also allows bacteria to grow right next to our gums.
-Scaling polishes and cleans our teeth, leaving the surfaces smooth enough to prevent bacteria from attaching itself.
+While the mineral in saliva is good for us, an unchecked build up of tartar and plaque on our teeth also allows bacteria to grow right next to our gums.
+Throughout our lives the contents of our saliva may change requiring more or less time devoted to cleaning.
+Our staff can help to determine the right amount of time for your unique situation.
+Scaling polishes and cleans our teeth, leaving the surfaces smooth enough to prevent bacteria from re-attaching to itself.
 Following scaling, your teeth will feel really clean and smooth and you will also find it easier to maintain that cleanliness on a daily basis through regular brushing and flossing.

 In medicine, a topical treatment is one used on the surface of the skin, rather than a medication that is ingested or is injected into the body.
 In dentistry, this refers to treatment on the surface of the tooth.
 Fluoride therapy refers to the application of fluoride to the surface of the teeth in order to guard against tooth decay and thus prevent cavities.
 Fluoride is most commonly applied to the teeth topically by the use of varnishes, gels, toothpastes or mouthwash.
-The systemic delivery of fluoride by a dentist involves fluoride supplementation using water, salt, and also the swallowing of drops or tablets, although these are rarely recommend in areas with a fluoridated public water supply.
+The systemic delivery of fluoride by a dentist involves fluoride supplementation using drops or tablets, although these are rarely recommend except in patients with high risks for caries (dental cavities).

-Topical fluoride affects the teeth directly and is considered the most effective means of preventing tooth decay.
 Fluoride acts as a barrier against the decay-producing bacteria contained in plaque and stabilizes the natural minerals in the teeth, slowing down or preventing altogether the development of cavities.
 Most people apply fluoride directly to the teeth on a daily basis in the form of toothpaste or mouthwash.
 Topical fluoride can also be professionally applied by a dentist in the form of varnishes, gels or foams, which renew the high levels of fluoride in the outer layer of enamel.
+This fluoride barrier results in a layer of acid resistance making it more difficult for bacteria to damage the teeth.
 These types of applications are often recommended for those children who may be especially prone to cavities, have a related medical problem which reduces their resistance to the development of tooth decay or have a high sugar content in their diet.